ethanrowe/auto-consul/README.md

 (for now, an S3-style URL), the basic algorithm is:

 - Are there enough servers?
   - Yes: Be an agent.
 Done.
   - No: are there no servers?
--- Yes: Be a server with bootstrap mode.
+    - Yes: Be a server with bootstrap mode.
 Done.
--- Yes: Be a server without bootstrap mode.
+    - No: Be a server without bootstrap mode, joining with others.
 Done.

 There is very obviously a race condition in the determination of node mode.
 In practice, it should be easy enough to coordinate things such